Rasmus-Emil-H/boar/README.md

     Located at ~/public/resources/js/main.js you can import objects that you include in ./modules, for some modularity

-    Once you include new paths to modulesToImport they will be avaliable at window.boar.YOUR_MODULE_NAME
+    Once you include new paths to modulesToImport they will be avaliable at window[appName].YOUR_MODULE_NAME

     Please note that objects will be frozen